asatarin/testing-distributed-systems/README.md

 ### Meta
 * [BellJar: A new framework for testing system recoverability at scale](https://engineering.fb.com/2022/05/05/developer-tools/belljar/) — BellJar is a testing framework focused on answering question "What service dependencies are required for the service to recover after large scale disaster?".
-BellJar puts service in a vacuum environment with only handful of direct dependencies allowlisted to verify that recovery procedures succeed under those constraints.
+BellJar puts service in a vacuum environment with only handful of direct dependencies allow-listed to verify that recovery procedures succeed under those constraints.
 It checks those recovery procedures in CI/CD pipeline preventing unconstrained growth of dependency graph and circular dependencies.
 Based on BellJar tests one can construct the entire dependency graph of the services allowing to boostrap them in the correct order from bottom